 Navigating the Legal System

-Navigating the legal system in a medical malpractice case requires expertise.
+Navigating the legal system in a medical malpractice case requires experience.
 An attorney guides the patient through the process, which includes filing the necessary paperwork within Missouri’s two-year statute of limitations.

 They prepare for depositions, gather additional evidence, and manage all legal procedures.
-An experienced attorney understands local court rules and procedures, ensuring that all aspects of the case are handled properly, helping avoid any missteps that could jeopardize the case, and providing the patient with the best chance for a successful outcome.
+An experienced attorney understands local court rules and procedures, ensuring that all aspects of the case are handled properly, helping avoid any missteps that could jeopardize the case, and providing the patient with a meaningful opportunity for a successful outcome.

 Settlement Negotiation and Litigation